Nihilantropy/Basic-CI-CD/README.md

 4. If checks pass, Jenkins builds the application
 5. Binary is uploaded to Nexus with version information
 6. Version information and Helm chart version are updated in Git repo and tagged
-7. Helm chart folder is pushed to anewly created **argocd** branch
+7. Jenkins creates/updates the **argocd** branch with application definitions
-8. Flux detects the changes in the Git repository, on the **argocd** branch
+8. ArgoCD detects the changes in the Git repository's **argocd** branch
-9. Flux automatically deploys the updated Helm chart to Kubernetes (if the *version* field in the *Chart.yaml* file was updated)
+9. The root "App of Apps" application syncs changes to child applications
+10. ArgoCD deploys applications to their respective environments (dev, prod)
-10. Helm chart downloads appropriate binary version from Nexus
+11. Helm charts download appropriate binary versions from Nexus
-11. Application runs in Kubernetes with specified configuration
+12. Applications run in Kubernetes with environment-specific configurations
-12. Prometheus scrapes metrics from the deployed application
+13. Prometheus scrapes metrics from the deployed applications
-13. Monitoring dashboards update with new application and pipeline data
+14. Monitoring dashboards update with new application and pipeline data
-14. Alerts trigger if any metrics exceed thresholds
+15. Alerts trigger if any metrics exceed thresholds
-15. Performance is analyzed through Grafana dashboards
+16. Performance is analyzed through Grafana dashboards

 ## Directory Structure